 Pins are rounded corner rectangles that aggregate to make up the Pinterest interface.
 Pins can be made by any Pinterest user, and they link to the website they are saved from.
 As an artist, you can make pins from your own website or online store or from any site you like.
 If you like an existing pin you see on Pinterest, you can save it to one of your boards by clicking on the save button in the upper right corner of the pin.
 If you want more information about a particular pin or want to go to the source website, click on the pin, and it will redirect you.

 Pinterest Boards are how Pinterest users can organize their ideas, and they set apart amateur and expert pinners.
 A user’s board game tells you how well they know how to take advantage of the site.
 When you save a pin, you choose the board where you want it to appear.
 You can even subdivide a large board into different sections.
 You can also share a board with other people or have secret boards that can only be seen by you and whomever else you choose.

 Leaver, who has a staggering 760,000 monthly viewers on her account, reveals how she maintains her weekly Pinterest presence.
-“Each week I pin the graphic for my latest blog post to various boards, including group boards – both mine and others I’ve joined.
+“Each week, I pin the graphic for my latest blog post to various boards, including group boards – both mine and others I’ve joined.
 These are a huge help because so many more people see and can repin them.
-I also pin new work to a couple of boards, again both my own and group boards for selling work.
-Sometimes, I’ll pin from my Instagram account too.
-While I’m on there I’ll spend some time pinning to various boards to keep them fresh.
+I also pin new work to a couple of boards, again, both my own and group boards for selling work.
+Sometimes, I’ll pin it from my Instagram account too.
+While I’m on there, I’ll spend some time pinning to various boards to keep them fresh.
 I create a board for every course I offer as well,” she explains.